BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 {{< /details >}}
 {{< details "# Mes oeuvres" >}}

+*In the dark* -- Janvier 2024

+>Pinned to dusk and strung like wire
+>Tower the branches' fractal spires
+>
+>Order drools from source up there
+>And mire trickles down to disarray
+>Seeping into webs of waxen stare
+>The brass bell rings with each wind's sway
+>
+>Never crack nor rust nor grime
+>Hours, ages pierce without remark
+>The lonesome architect's got time
+>To manufacture beauty in the dark
+>
+>These streaks will soon be printed on the dawn
+>Their fractal spires linger on and on...

+*A cool, dry place* -- Janvier 2024

+>Sitting pristine in her sleeve
+>plastic shrink wrapped unscratched
+>unplayed her ways unheard
+>wait to be
+>instead left
+>bought and forgot
+>In a cool, dry place.
+>
+>Could she ever do what others do ?
+>Be used as lovers use ?
+>
+>Cut up and torn off
+>clicked nicked greased up and down
+>soaked and dried
+>out spun around and flexed
+>And also
+>one day forgotten
+>
+>Then they'll do what others do,
+>And leave as lovers leave.
+>
+>Set to dust collecting
+>spores or moss tossed
+>under another
+>overplayed eventually clichéd
+>wedged among the others
+>In a cool, dry place.

+{{< details "### 2023 (20 poèmes)" >}}

+*Monorhyme sketch #3* -- Décembre 2023

+>Goldilocks was feeling bold,
+>For each bear was poured a bowl.
+>Her belly roiled with each spoonful:
+>Cold, more cold, and much more cold.

 *Monorhyme sketch #2* -- Novembre 2023

 >Play back the track slow with all ears clear